oscarplatoon/linear-search/README.md

 In computer science, there are many different ways to search through collections of data.
 Understanding the various algorithms and patterns for searching and sorting data sets is an essential part of computer science.

-While modern programming languages such as Ruby abstract many of the lower-level functions of programming by providing us with methods like `Array#index`, it is important to know what is going on underneath the hood.
+While modern programming languages such as Python abstract many of the lower-level functions of programming by providing us with methods like `list#index`, it is important to know what is going on underneath the hood.
 Employers look for people who understand how to put a car together, not someone who knows how to drive.
 Aside from being important to your knowledge of theory, the searching and sorting algorithms you use will have a significant impact on your program's performance (how long it takes to execute and how much memory it uses).
 We'll be talking about Big O notation soon.

 One of the most basic searching algorithms is the **linear search**.
 In this challenge, you will build a `linear_search` method using very basic programming constructs.